 We carried out a survey of ecommerce business owners to discover the biggest problems they face in 2019.
 These are the surprising results.
-Plus, you’ll learn how Messenger marketing can help.
+Plus, you’ll learn how Marketing automation can help.

 As an ecommerce business owner, you spend a tremendous amount of time and money on attracting new customers.